Direct Lender

 What Are the Drawbacks of FHA Loans?

-Mortgage insurance is required for the life of the loan with less than 10% down.
+Mortgage insurance is required for the life of the loan with less than 10% down, which is the biggest drawback compared to conventional loans.
 The upfront MIP adds to your total loan cost.
 FHA appraisals have stricter property requirements that can complicate purchases of older or fixer-upper homes.
 Loan limits may be insufficient in very high-cost markets.
 Only available for primary residences.

 How to Apply for an FHA Loan